 We have traveled with our two Rottweilers across the United States and abroad several times.
 This means lots of hotel stays and even cabin stays on cruises.
-Rottweilers, in general, have a tendency to bark at noises, and during our first hotel stays, both our dogs initially were starting to bark at people walking by the door.
+Rottweilers, in general, have a tendency to bark at noises, and during our first hotel stays, both our dogs were initially starting to bark at people walking by the door.

-So every time people were walking by, I tossed my dogs treats making sure the treats landed away from the door in a treat-retreat fashion.
+So every time people were walking by, I tossed my dog's treats, making sure the treats landed away from the door, in a treat-retreat fashion.
 I did this several times until positive associations were formed and I noticed a conditioned emotional response.
 Basically, upon hearing the sounds of people walking, rather than barking, my dogs were looking at me with anticipation with the little stubs of their tails wagging!

-After some time, they calmed down considerably and got tired chasing treats, so I gave them a long-lasting chew and they would fall asleep for the night.
+After some time, they calmed down considerably and got tired of chasing treats, so I gave them a long-lasting chew and they would fall asleep for the night.
 We kept doing this routine on every trip and it always worked like a charm!
-Every trip, there was also less and less need of tossing treats, and at some point, we were able to even use their regular kibble, which was a win-win as they got to "work" for their food!
+Every trip, there was also less and less need for tossing treats, and at some point, we were able to even use their regular kibble, which was a win-win as they got to "work" for their food!

 Use some noise to cover up outside sounds such as leaving the TV or radio on.
-Using a white-noise machine may come handy too.
+Using a white-noise machine may come in handy too.
 You can now even use YouTube videos offering free white noise.
 Some dog owners keep on the bathroom fan to help buffer sounds.

 Play Calming Music